Specialist Skills Support Programme

 - improving their capacity for market expansion nationally and internationally

 - increasing the number of graduate opportunities

-The programme also aims to deliver a programme of activities to support employees who are on in-work benefits to realise their potential and deliver skills solutions which will increase their employment prospects.
+The programme also aims to deliver a programme of activities to support employees who are either on in-work benefits, newly recruited, female, aged 50+ or graduates to realise their potential and deliver skills solutions which will increase their employment prospects.

 Women in STEM:

 A programme of activity to support female workers to remain and develop in STEM businesses in order to meet future demand in the sector.